-It has been concluded that noise emissions from the proposed plant units would not have an adverse impact on the nearest residential receivers provided that the noise control strategy presented in Section 6 is followed.
+It has been concluded that noise emissions from the plant units would not have an adverse impact on the nearest residential receivers.

 APPENDIX A

 GENERAL ACOUSTIC TERMINOLOGY

 Decibel scale - dB

 In practice, when sound intensity or sound pressure is measured, a logarithmic scale is used in which the unit is the 'decibel', dB.
 This is derived from the human auditory system, where the dynamic range of human hearing is so large, in the order of 1013 units, that only a logarithmic scale is the sensible solution for displaying such a range.